- 2SLGBTQ+ Resources

 The GSRC programs a wide variety of events.
 Some of these events are educational, while others are focused on creating social spaces for LGBTQ+ students.
 Their space is also home to a wide variety of resources, including safer sex supplies, gender-affirming resources, and a queer library containing over 1000 books.

-The Centre for Indigenous Initiatives (CII) aims to provide safe spaces for dialogue and learning for Carleton students, staff, and faculty.
+The Centre for Indigenous Support and Community Engagement (CISCE) aims to provide safe spaces for dialogue and learning for Carleton students, staff, and faculty.
 Their mandate encompasses both creating community spaces and a sense of belonging for Indigenous students as well as providing educational training and resources to the Carleton community about the histories and experiences of Indigenous peoples.
+Their this work is guided by a deep connection to ancestral teachings and recognition of the Algonquin people within whose territory their office is located.

-The CII operates the Ojigkwanong Indigenous Student Centre, which is designed to be the heart of the Indigenous community on campus.
-It provides a space where First Nation, Metis, and Inuit students can socialize, study, and participate in both academic and cultural programing. it is located at 228 Paterson Hall.
+The CISCE operates the Ojigkwanong Indigenous Student Centre, which is designed to be the heart of the Indigenous community on campus.
+It provides a space where First Nation, Métis, and Inuit students can socialize, study, and participate in both academic and cultural programming.
+It is located at 228 Paterson Hall.

-In addition to Ojigkwanong programming, CII develops and provides professional development training for faculty and staff concerning the history of Indigenous communities, appropriate language to use when discussing Indigenous peoples, and the experiences of Indigenous students on university campuses.
+In addition to Ojigkwanong programming, the CISCE develops and provides professional development training for faculty and staff concerning the history of Indigenous communities, appropriate language to use when discussing Indigenous peoples, and the experiences of Indigenous students on university campuses.
 They also consult on the development of curriculum and student support strategies.
-The CII also led the development of the Kinimagawin Indigenous Inititatives Strategy, and an annual symposium on Indigenous topics which shares the same name.
+The CISCE also led the development of the Kinimagawin Indigenous Initiatives Strategy, and an annual symposium on Indigenous topics which shares the same name.

 Ombuds Services is an independent office funded jointly by Carleton University, the Carleton Undergraduate Student Association (CUSA), and the Graduate Students’ Association (GSA)(through CUSA).
 An ombudsperson is a neutral, informal, confidential, and independent party whose role is to help resolve and mediate disputes.
 Their services are available to university staff and students, and they are able to assist with a wide variety of topics, for example: academic integrity allegations, student conduct violations, communication and interpersonal issues.
 Please note that the Ombudsperson does not provide legal advice.